Simele massacre: British role

 Iraqi–British relations entered a short cooling-down period during and after the crisis.
 The Iraqis were previously encouraged by the British to detain Patriarch Shimun in order to defuse tensions.
 The British were also wary of Iraqi military leaders and recommended Sidqi, a senior ethnic Kurdish general who was stationed in Mosul, be transferred to another region due to his open animosity towards the Assyrians.
 Later, they had to intervene to dissuade Faysal from personally leading a tribal force to punish the Assyrians.

 The general Iraqi public opinion, promoted by newspapers, that the Assyrians were proxies used by the British to undermine the newly established kingdom, was also shared by some leading officials, including the prime minister.
 British and European protests following the massacre only confirmed to them that the "Assyrian rebellion" was the work of European imperialism.

-Both King George V of the United Kingdom and Cosmo Gordon Lang, the Bishop of Canterbury, took a personal interest in the Assyrian affair.
+Both King George V of the United Kingdom and Cosmo Gordon Lang, the Archbishop of Canterbury, took a personal interest in the Assyrian affair.
 British representatives at home demanded from Faysal that Sidqi and other culprits be tried and punished.
 The massacres were seen in Europe as a jihad against a small Christian minority.

 In the long term, however, the British backed Iraq and rejected an international inquiry into the killings, fearing that this may provoke further massacres against Christians.
 They also did not insist on punishing the offenders, who were now seen as heroes by Iraqis.
 The official British stance was to defend the Iraqi government for its perseverance and patience in dealing with the crisis and to attribute the massacres to rogue army units.
 A report on the battle of Dirabun blames the Assyrians, defends the actions of the Iraqi Army, and commends Sidqi as a good officer.

 The change in British attitude towards the Assyrians gave rise to the notion of a "British betrayal" among some Assyrian circles.
 This charge first surfaced after 1918, when the British did not follow through with their repeated promises to resettle Assyrians where they would be safe following the Assyrian genocide launched by the Ottomans during the First World War.